openfga/go-sdk/docs/OpenFgaApi.md

 > ListObjectsResponse ListObjects(ctx).Body(body).Execute()

-ListObjects lists all of the object ids for objects of the provided type that the given user has a specific relation with.
+[EXPERIMENTAL] Get all object ids of the given type that the user has a relation with

 ### Example